-- liaison with previous settings such as playgroups, nurseries or other schools - a range of assessments carried out in school, for example language screening, dyslexia screening, phonics, reading and spelling assessments - concerns raised by parent/guardian - concerns raised by class teacher - liaison with external agencies, for example speech and language - health diagnosis through doctor.
+- liaison with previous settings such as playgroups, nurseries or other schools - a range of assessments carried out in school, for example language screening, dyslexia screening, phonics, reading, maths and spelling assessments - addressing concerns raised by parent/guardian - addressing concerns raised by class teacher - liaison with external agencies, for example speech and language - health diagnosis through doctors or other health care professionals. - Where appropriate, organising an Educational Psychologist consultation to support with next steps. - Effective training for staff to ensure that all members of staff are aware of appropriate strategies for a variety of needs.